PeerawatAltoTechCourse/Microprocessor/Projects/P0_LED_Blinking.md

 The value in R16 is then *output to the DDRA port* using the *OUT* instruction.

+DDRA = Data Direction Register , $A is located at Port A

 R16 is restored by popping its value from the stack.

 The subroutine returns using the RET instruction.